 👉 That is, fat burning occurs aerobically.

-This is because aerobic exercise refers to physical activity in which you require a more significant amount of oxygen.
+This is because aerobic exercise refers to a physical activity requiring a more significant amount of oxygen.
 The same happens with the use of energy in the body.
-It is carried out mainly in oxygen because the energy obtained is quantitatively much higher than doing it without oxygen.
+It is carried out mainly in oxygen because the power obtained is quantitatively much higher than doing it without oxygen.

-A fat molecule produces between 140 and 154 ATP of energy while the energy obtained anaerobically by glucose is only 2 ATP and aerobically about 32 ATP.
+A fat molecule produces between 140 and 154 ATP of energy, while the point obtained anaerobically by glucose is only 2 ATP and aerobically about 32 ATP.

-The difference that the burning of fat, as explained in this article, is the one that produces the least residue and preserves our antioxidant defenses.
+The difference is that the burning of fat, as explained in this article, is one that produces minor residue and preserves our antioxidant defenses.

-So, we know that when we are at rest or a low-intensity training (such as strength training), it is the window in which our body can use fat.
+So, we know that when we are at rest or a low-intensity training (such as strength training), it is the window through which our body can use fat.

 👉 Bottom Line: You will need oxygen to burn fat.